AguaClara/SWOT/AguaClara Water Treatment Plant Design/Rapid Mix/RM_Intro.md

   * Einstein's diffusion equation

-How long will it take for turbulent eddies to mix the coagulant across the area of the pipe?
-We will use a rule of thumb that the velocity of the largest eddies is about 10% of the mean velocity.
-We can use the eddy velocity to estimate how long it will take for an eddy to cross the diameter of the pipe.
+How long will it take for turbulent eddies to mix the coagulant across the area of the pipe? <font color="red"> We will use a rule of thumb that the velocity of the largest eddies is about 10% of the mean velocity. </font> **<font color="red">DO WE HAVE ANYTHING TO CITE FOR THIS?</font>** We can use the eddy velocity to estimate how long it will take for an eddy to cross the diameter of the pipe.

 We will eventually develop designs for hydraulic devices to accomplish the multiple steps of transporting coagulant nanoparticles to interactions with dissolved and suspended contaminants.
 Initially we will assume that a design has been created that results in an energy dissipation rate of $1\frac{W}{kg}$.

-The smallest scale that
+The smallest scale that **<font color="red"> WHAT GOES NEXT?</font>**

 We can estimate the characteristic velocity of any size of eddy based on the assumption that the rate of loss of energy